 In the area of mission accomplishment, NNSA develops commitments and measures progress as part of the NNSA programming, planning, budgeting, and evaluation processes.
-Currently, in the area of safety, NNSA line management develops annual site-specific measures as part of the Contractor Performance Evaluation Plans (CPEP).
-For ISM, line management, in consultation with NNSA's Central Technical Authority (CTA) and Cognizant Secretarial Officer (CSO), develops expectations for field office review of safety performance objectives, measures, and commitments.
+Currently, in the area of safety, NNSA line management develops annual site-specific measures as part of the Contractor Performance Evaluation Process (CPEP).
+For ISM, line management, in consultation with the Cognizant Secretarial Officer (CSO) for Safety, develops expectations for field office review of safety performance objectives, measures, and commitments.